Robert Good afternoon, thank you so much for the information on the new Martin roost on N. Tarrant Parkway.

 Please tell us a little about your Purple Martin experience!
 We really appreciate your interest in the Purple Martin Landlords of North Texas Organization.
-No matter what your experience level, we welcome you!
+No matter what your experience level may be, we welcome you!
 We are very excited that you have reached out to us and we are confident that you will find a tremendous amount of joy from these wonderful birds.
-You may also reach the Purple Martin Landlords of North Texas by phone at: (972) 641-2981
+You may also reach the Purple Martin Landlords of North Texas at email@example.com

 What is a Roost?
 In late summer after leaving the nesting colony, Purple Martins gather in large flocks to feed, socialize, and rest before migrating down to South America. … Martins also form winter roosts on their South American wintering grounds where they will often flock together with other martin species.